 -Group Size: 12-14 travelers

 -Physical Rating: Moderate.
-Rock climbing on Railay beach (included on April through October trips) is physical but the routes are designed for beginners.
-There are short treks when visiting waterfalls and at the elephant sanctuary.
+Rock climbing on Railay beach (April through October trips) is physical but the routes are designed for beginners.
+There are short hikes when visiting waterfalls and at the elephant sanctuary.
 Kayaking is optional and is conducted on open water.
-Tab Kak Hang Nak Nature Trail (offered on November through March trips) is a high physical hiking activity.
+Tab Kak Hang Nak Nature Trail (November through March trips) is physically demanding hike.

 Travel connects us.
 Community keeps us connected.